Understanding and Resolving WordPress Multisite Issues

 • Updating the conflicting plugins or themes.

-• Replacing them with compatible ones.
+• Replace them with compatible ones.

 • Seeking support from the developers for a resolution.